Bili-and-sheep/Gregoire/AdminLinux/AdminLinux.md

 vault secrets tune -max-lease-ttl=87600h pki
 ```
 ----------------------------------------------------------------------------
+## From 6.4 to 6.13 is the CLI way if you use Vault WebUI please refer to the official doc above.
 ## 6.4 Create the Internal Root CA

 Generate a self-signed Root CA for `oteria.lan` **in the `pki` mount**, following the official pattern: